Medicinal history| Hiroshima Ginkgo + video | More history

 (from Del Tredici P, 1981, 'The Ginkgo in America', Arnoldia 41)

-was presented by William Hamilton, the former owner of the beautiful grounds
+in this country was presented by William Hamilton, the former owner of

-the globe, when in this city, Journey to the cemetery expressly to see
+distant parts of the globe, when in this city, Journey to the cemetery

 " When the original tree that was imported from Japan flowered it was found to have male flowers only, and consequently all trees propagated by cuttings were male also.
 The tree in Woodlands is a male tree.
 It has only been a comparatively few years since seeds have been introduced from China or Japan, and among these young seedlings, plants with female flowers were found.
 This tree of Mr. Wister's happens to be female, and now that it has come of age it produces fruit.